 California Traffic School

-You can take our traffic school program to meet your requirement for a ticket you got in Kern County.
-Safe2Drive is approved by all courthouses of the Kern County Supreme Court.
-The court locations are located on the right-hand side of this web page.
-Click on your court
+You can take our online traffic school program to meet your requirement for a ticket you got in Kern County.
+Safe2Drive is accepted by all courthouses of the Kern County Supreme Court.

-and register to get started.
+Register to get started.
 The course is straightforward and easy to get done.
-At the end there will be a short exam.
+At the end, there will be a short exam.
 We will automatically send your completion notice to your court within minutes after you pass the exam.
 The exam is easy, and you can take it as many times

 as necessary at no extra charge.
 Most people, however, pass the first time.